MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOMigrationPackage.md

 # New-SPOMigrationPackage

-> [!TIP]
-> This cmdlet has been deprecated.
-To migrate to SharePoint and Microsoft 365 using PowerShell, see [Migrate to SharePoint using PowerShell](/sharepointmigration/overview-spmt-ps-cmdlets)
+This cmdlet has been deprecated.
+To migrate to SharePoint and Microsoft 365 using PowerShell, see [Migrate to SharePoint using PowerShell](https://docs.microsoft.com/sharepointmigration/overview-spmt-ps-cmdlets)

 ## SYNOPSIS